51Degrees/specifications/pipeline-specification/part2/features/data-updates.md

 ## Configuration Groups
 ### HTTP config

 Configuration of the remote endpoint for download:
 - **dataUpdateUrl** - the remote URL
 - **urlFormatter** - URL customization
 - **useIfModifiedSince** - request data using if modified since HTTP header
 - **decompressContent** - deprecated - always decompress content if it is compressed
 - **verifyMD5** - deprecated - always verify MD5 if an MD5 value is provided

 ### Polling config

 Configuration of the frequency for checking of new content:
 - **pollingInterval** - frequency of polling of server
-  - **randomization** - provide a variation of polling frequency to avoid synchronised requests from more than one server
+- **randomization** - provide a variation of polling frequency to avoid synchronized requests from more than one server

 ### Operational File config

 Configuration of the locations that disk based operation is done from:
 - **dataSourceFileLocation** - where to load the data source fom
 - **createOperationalDataCopy** - create a copy of the data source, for operation
 - **operationalDataFileDirectory** - the directory for the data file copy

 For disk based operation it is necessary to create an Operational Data Copy [^1] if auto update via HTTP is enabled or if auto update from file is enabled.
 This is